Hybrid compact stars with finite strange quark mass and dark energy: implications for astrophysical observations: Stability analysis

 \subsection{Tolman-Oppenheimer-Volkoff equation}

-The generalized TOV equation \cite{Tolman,Oppenheimer} in the presence of dark energy can be represented as:
+The TOV equation \cite{Tolman,Oppenheimer} in the presence of dark energy can be represented in general as:

-where $\lambda$ and $\nu$ are the metric potentials and are given in Eq.~(\ref{29}) and (\ref{32}).
-Following the formula of Tolman-Whittaker \cite{ogron} and using the EFE, $M_{G}(r)$, the effective gravitational mass, which is encompassed within a spherical region of radius $r$, is given as follows:
+where $\lambda$ and $\nu$ are the metric potentials given in Eqs.~(\ref{29}) and (\ref{32}), respectively.
+Following the formula of Tolman-Whittaker \cite{ogron} and using the EFE, $M_{G}(r)$, the effective gravitational mass, encompassed within the spherical region having radius $r$, is given as follows: